4.4 Exporting to and Importing from Excel Files

 By default, the column names of the data frame/tibble will be written to the first row of the Excel file.
 To skip the column names, you can set col_names = FALSE in the write_xlsx() function.

-In addition to writing a single data frame to an Excel file, write.xlsx() can also write multiple data frames into a single Excel file, with each sheet containing each data frame.
+In addition to writing a single data frame to an Excel file, write_xlsx() can also write multiple data frames into a single Excel file, with each Excel sheet containing one data frame.
 To do that, you need to supply a list of data frames as the first argument in write_xlsx().
-Let’s take a look at the following example which write both my_animals and sahp (a tibble in the r02pro package) into an Excel file named “two_data.xlsx.”
+Let’s take a look at the following example which write both gm_small and sahp (a tibble in the r02pro package introduced in Section 4.1.2) into an Excel file named “two_data.xlsx”.

 library(r02pro)